dutzi/tamper/README.md

 1. Browse to about:extensions
 2. Check the "Developer mode" checkbox
-3. Click the "Load unpacked extension..." button.
+3. Click the "Load unpacked extension..." button
-4. Choose the "app" folder.
+4. Choose the "app" folder

 A new extension has been added to Chrome, copy the new extension's id.